Taivas-APM/taivas-apm-laravel/README.md

 ## :star: Highlights
  - Super easy to install (takes ~5 minutes)
  - Free [hosted frontend](https://app.taivas.io) so you don't have to setup it yourself
- - Extremely low performance impact.
+ - Extremely high performance.
 The redis persister adds only about 0.5ms to each request.

 ## :rocket: Installation
 Require this package in the `composer.json` of your Laravel project.